Quick Info: What is marital property?

 - Real and personal property held as tenants by the entireties.
 If the parties hold property as tenants by the entireties, then that property is presumed to be a marital asset.
 Tenants by the entireties is a special form of ownership available only to married couples.
 In order to be held as tenants by the entireties:

-o The spouses’ interest must have began at the same time.
+- The spouses’ interest must have begun at the same time.